mightywomble/terraform_build_repomirror/README.md

   - Creates a 1 TiB storage disk resource
   - Creates the VM resource and attaches the storage disk
   - References variables like `var.api_key`, `var.project_id`, `var.data_center_id`, etc.
 - `bootstrap.sh` — Startup script that runs on the VM's first boot.
-It prepares the extra disk, configures the firewall, writes apt-mirror config, and launches a one-time apt-mirror sync in the background (via screen) so Terraform is not blocked.
+It prepares the extra disk, configures the firewall, writes apt-mirror config, configures Nginx, manages Cloudflare DNS and origin certificates, and launches a one-time apt-mirror sync in the background (via screen) so Terraform is not blocked.
+- `templates/start_script.sh.tpl` — A tiny wrapper rendered by Terraform that:
+  - Exports `CF_API_TOKEN`
+  - Writes optional certificate PEMs provided via Terraform to `/etc/bootstrap-secrets/`
+  - Downloads `bootstrap.sh` from `var.bootstrap_url` and executes it.
+This avoids the provider’s 16 KB `start_script` size limit.
-- `variables.tf` — Variable declarations for all inputs used by the config.
+- `variables.tf` — Variable declarations for all inputs used by the config (including Cloudflare-related variables and `bootstrap_url`).
 - `terraform.tfvars` — Non-secret variable values for this environment (example values).
 You may override locally or via environment variables.
-- `secrets.auto.tfvars` — Your API key only (gitignored by default).
+- `secrets.auto.tfvars` — Secret values (gitignored by default).
 Never commit secrets.
 - `images_lookup.tf` — Temporary helper to list available images from the provider (optional; safe to remove after use).
 - `.gitignore` — Ensures local state and secret tfvars are ignored.